gabrieldansereau/ms_downscaling_metawebs/README.md

 associated with the prediction.
 These were crucial to obtaining a probabilistic version of the metaweb as they were used to create spatial variations in the localized interaction probabilities (see next section).
-One suitable method for this is Gradient Boosted Trees with a Gaussian maximum likelihood from the `EvoTrees.jl` *Julia* package ([https://github.com/Evovest/EvoTrees.jl](https://github.com/Evovest/EvoTrees.jl)).
+One suitable method for this is Gradient Boosted Trees with a Gaussian maximum likelihood estimator from the `EvoTrees.jl` *Julia* package ([https://github.com/Evovest/EvoTrees.jl](https://github.com/Evovest/EvoTrees.jl)).
-This method returns a prediction for every site with an average value and a standard deviation, which we considered as a measure of uncertainty.
-We used the average value and standard deviation to build a Normal distribution for the probability of occurrence of a given species at each site (represented as probability distributions on @Fig:conceptual).
+This method returns a prediction for every site with an average value and a standard deviation, which we considered as a measure of uncertainty; specifically, the output of a Gaussian MLL BRT is the probability distribution of observing the positive (*i.e.* presence) class.
+We used the mean and standard deviation of the predicted outcome to build a Normal distribution for the probability of occurrence of a given species at each site (represented as probability distributions on @Fig:conceptual).
 We trained models across the extent chosen for occurrences (longitudes 175°W to 45°W and latitudes 10°N to